2025 U.S. Open Tennis Online Betting

 1985-1987 |

 The official record for total US Open victories is seven, belonging to William Larned, Richard Sears, and Bill Tilden.
-These three men were all winners of this tournament over a century ago when this was still an amateur event, though.
+These three men were all winners of this tournament over a century ago, though, when it was still an amateur event.

 As far as the Open Era is concerned, the record for titles is five.
 Jimmy Connors was the first to win five, and fellow American Pete Sampras followed him.
 Roger Federer was the first to win five in a row, but he hasn’t won here since 2008.